aramk/crayon-syntax-highlighter/readme.txt

     * Expanding code issues to do with position and dimensions
     * Toolbar font-size and line height improvements
     * Border is now drawn inside so right border won't clip from theme CSS
+    * Comments were not detected to contain Crayons unless edited in wp-admin
     * Highlighting improvements for variables and entities

 = 2.1.2 =